Editor's note: In honor of Women's History Month, we're bringing you stories of the women who shaped NPF's past.

 Gottlieb developed an interest in science when she was very young.
 Among her inspirations was her mother, who lived with psoriasis.
 Decades later, when her mother developed psoriatic arthritis, Gottlieb was able to prescribe Enbrel (etanercept) for her – a medicine she helped to develop.

 Gottlieb is the chair of dermatology and Dermatologist-in-Chief at Tufts Medical Center and the Harvey B. Ansell Professor of Dermatology at Tufts University School of Medicine.
 She has served on NPF’s Medical Board since 1990.
+In 2018, NPF presented her with a much-deserved Lifetime Achievement Award.

 Other stories in our Women's History Month series: